-The last item the judge will review at trial are the exhibits the insurance company and injured worker was listed on the pretrial conference statement.
+The last item the judge will review at trial is the exhibits the insurance company and the injured worker was listed on the pretrial conference statement.

 Each side can object to any exhibit they believe should not be admitted into evidence.
 Parties can object that an exhibit is inadmissible based on the exhibit itself being incomplete or the exhibit is complete but was not obtained or given to the other side before trial.

 An exhibit that is not admitted cannot be used as the basis for a decision.